 Included in this space is Startup Edmonton, TEC Edmonton (a joint venture between Edmonton Economic Development Corporation and the University of Alberta and Canada’s top business incubator), the Edmonton Research Park and Advanced Technology Centre, and the National Institute for Nanotechnology (NINT).

 Our city's diverse economy and strong industry means that there is a fertile ecosystem here for innovative digital companies to employ their technology in impactful ways.
 With robust industries such as Agriculture, Oil and Gas, Manufacturing, Financial Services, Government, Tourism, Construction, Retail, and Forestry, Digital ICT companies have a wealth of industrial application opportunities across the region.

-AI research hub in the world - the University of Alberta
+Artificial Intelligence research hub in the world - the University of Alberta

-attending Edmonton's post-secondary institutes annually
+Attending Edmonton's post-secondary institutes annually

-for the University of Alberta and its highly regarded Computer Science Department
+For the University of Alberta and its highly regarded Computer Science Department